 This baby pillow has a rectangular shape, very similar to a traditional pillow.
 The difference is that the center has a slope.
 There is an oval sewn down into the pillowcase to create a cradle for the baby’s head.
 This reduces the pressure on any one place on the head and makes for a more comfortable night’s sleep.
 The design paired with the 3D air net construction and filling will help keep your baby comfortable.

 On top of all this, the cute patterns make it easy to match the pillow to any nursery theme.
-This is a great flat head pillow to try early on in a baby’s life to help with sleep issues.
+This is a great flat head pillow to try early on.
 You can even use it for prevention to reduce the chance of them ever developing a flat spot.

 Another great option is this heart-shaped baby pillow.
 This pillow’s design provides great head and neck support.
 This will help to soothe your baby to sleep, along with providing proper head support to reduce flat spots.
 A pediatrician designed this pillow to distribute pressure on the baby’s head evenly to encourage proper head development.